huozhi/RockUrNeck/README.md

 # visit localhost:3000
 ```

+Make sure your latop or pc's camera is OPEN and available for web browser

 ## About

 A neck relaxing app for coders.
 Control you head to move left, right, up and